Stefanos Daskalakis in conversation with youngsters at the National Gallery Nafplion Annex

-On Thursday October 17th, the National Gallery and Alexandros Soutzos Museum – Annex in Nafplion welcomed painter Stephanos Daskalakis, whose paintings are presented at the exhibition ‘SOMATOGRAPHIES – Contemporary Greek Painting from the Sotiris Felios Collection’.
+On Thursday 17th October, the National Gallery – Alexander Soutsos Museum, Nafplion Annex welcomed painter Stefanos Daskalakis, whose paintings are presented in the exhibition Somatographies: Contemporary Greek Painting from the Sotiris Felios Collection.

-When pupils asked Daskalakis to put a title on the Art of Painting, he replied ‘A way of being’.
+When pupils asked Daskalakis to define the art of painting, he replied “a way of being”.
 Although he is a representative of figurative painting, he does not separate abstract from figurative painting.
-To support his statement, he therefore pointed at a particular part of the background of the painting ‘Natalia’ that could be a separate, abstract artwork.
+To support his statement, he therefore pointed at a particular part of the background of the painting “Natalia” that could be a separate, abstract work of art.

-From his point of view, the value of an artwork lays on a variety of factors: the gesture of painting, the colours, the way that shapes and forms are unified, the shades of light and colour on the canvas.
+From his point of view, the value of a work of art lays on a variety of factors: the gesture of painting, the colours, the way that shapes and forms are unified, the shades of light and colour on the canvas.

-Similar discussions will follow with other artists that are presented in the current exhibition at the National Gallery – Annex in Nafplion.
-Our principle is that Art should be taught as applied knowledge and skill, widening the intellectual horizons of the youth, and meeting the artists themselves enhance the educational value of the museum.
+Similar discussions will follow with other artists that are presented in the current exhibition at the National Gallery Nafplion Annex.
+Our principle is that art should be taught as applied knowledge and skill, widening the intellectual horizons of the youth, and that meeting the artists themselves enhances the educational role of the museum.